Third & Fourth Class Offerings

 Four-Day Schedule

-Third and Fourth Class offerings are geared toward students estimated to be in the third or fourth grade level.
+Third and Fourth Class offerings are geared toward students estimated to be in the middle elementary age range, typically ages, eight to ten.
 Students meet together in one classroom and work primarily in small groups arranged by individual literacy levels.
 Small group instruction allows students to receive the individual support they need to work at the level and pace that's right for them, with great emphasis on personal growth.
+Students both younger and older are welcome in this level when appropriate.
+Use the Contact form for questions about placement.

 Arithmetic 3/4 works toward multiplication and division, fractions and decimals, more complex measurements and word problems, along with the understanding of volume and geometry.
 Students are encouraged to look for patterns and order in numbers and the world around them.